sr3dna/androme/README.md

 This program can convert moderately complex HTML pages into the standard XML layouts for Android.
 ConstraintLayout or RelativeLayout for positional views can be generated into the XML based on your preference. iOS and Xamarin Forms can also be supported on request once the Android version is stable.
 Ideally it will be hosted inside a Chrome browser plugin.
 Currently the XML structure can be imported into your Android projects as a foundation for your layout design.

-These settings are available in layout.xml to customize your desired XML structure.
+These settings are available in layout.js to customize your desired XML structure.

 ```javascript
 const SETTINGS = {